Low Voltage Directive: Everything You Need to Know

 - Designed and constructed to conform with the principal elements of the safety objectives, which are in Schedule 3 of the regulations

-For manufacturers, CE marking is a means of making a visible declaration that electrical equipment complies with the LVD, implemented in the UK via the Electrical Equipment (Safety) Regulations 1994.
+For manufacturers of goods to be sold in or supplied to the European market, CE marking is a means of making a visible declaration that electrical equipment complies with the LVD, implemented in the UK via the Electrical Equipment (Safety) Regulations 1994.

 CE marking is a required form of LVD compliance, and involves relevant marking to be affixed to the electrical equipment itself, as well as to packaging and guarantee certificates.
 Clear CE marking is necessary to ensure that products are seen as meeting LVD requirements and are entitled to free circulation in the European Economic Area.

-CE marking does not guarantee that equipment will not be challenged by the HSE if there is evidence to suggest that LVD regulations have been infringed.
+CE marking can still be challenged by the HSE if there is evidence to suggest that LVD regulations have been infringed.

 Additional documentation required for the LVD